lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 It provides a `create` function to instantiate it which first creates a `ImageCreateInfo` structure which attributes are:

 - `image_type`:  It specifies the dimensions of the image.
 In our case we will be using regular 2D dimensions, so we set to the value
 `vulkan.ImageType.@"2d"` (`VK_IMAGE_TYPE_2D`).
 Three dimensions images `vulkan.ImageType.@"3d"`(`VK_IMAGE_TYPE_3D`) are like a set of slices of 2D textures and are used for volumetric effects or for scientific or medical visualizations (like MRIs).
-One dimension textures are define by the value
+One dimension textures are defined by the value `vulkan.ImageType.@"1d"` (`VK_IMAGE_TYPE_1D`).
-`vulkan.ImageType.@"1d"` (`VK_IMAGE_TYPE_1D`).
 - `format`: Described above, format of the texel blocks that compose the image.
 - `extent`:  It is the size of the image.
 In this case, the structure needs to support 3D images, so it includes the depth.
-For 2D images we just set it to `1`.
-- `mip_levels`:  Already described in the constructor's parameters description.
+For 2D images we just set it to `1`. s- `mip_levels`:  Already described in the `create`function's parameters description.
 - `array_layers`:  Images can be an array of layers.
 This is different than a 3D image.
 A 3D image contains data that is referred to the three axis.
 An array of layers are a set of 2D images indexed by a layer number.
 - `samples`: Already described in `VkImageData` (`sampleCount`).
 - `usage`: Already described in `VkImageData` .
 - `sharing_mode`: It specifies if this resource will be shared by more than a single queue family at a time (`vulkan.SharingMode.concurrent` equivalent to `VK_SHARING_MODE_CONCURRENT`) or not (`vulkan.SharingMode.exclusive` equivalent to `VK_SHARING_MODE_EXCLUSIVE`).
 - `initial_layout`:  This is the initial layout of the image.
 We just set it to `vulkan.ImageLayout.undefined` (`VK_IMAGE_LAYOUT_UNDEFINED`).
 If a transition to another layout is required it will need to be done later on.
 (This depends on the use case for the image, this is why we do not perform the transition here).
 - `tiling`: It specifies the tiling arrangement of the texel blocks in memory.
 In our case, we chose to use the optimal value, so that the texels are laid out in the best format for each GPU.

 Now we can create the image by invoking the `createImage` Vulkan function: